A look inside WebLinc's Work Area

-There’s also a universal understanding at WebLinc that if you’re looking for something to do after work, there’s likely someone ready to join.
-You can find staff redeeming discounted perks at the area’s unofficial tech cafeteria, National Mechanics — dubbed WebLinc’s “fourth office” downstairs.
+There’s a universal understanding at WebLinc that if you’re looking for something to do after work, there’s likely someone ready to join.
+You can find staff redeeming discounted perks at the neighborhood’s unofficial tech cafeteria, National Mechanics – also dubbed WebLinc’s “fourth office”.
+The restaurant is located just downstairs from WebLinc’s S3rd Street office in the historic and striking Mechanics National Bank building.
 It’s used for both business (meetings and interviews sometimes happen here) and pleasure (a round of Quizzo and happy hour, anyone?).
 Not interested in bar hangs?
 Join an organized craft night or axe throwing team (yes, that’s a real thing).

 As its headcount steadily grows, WebLinc remains a loyal partner to its staff and retail clients.
 Good partnerships are a must.
 Each new client gets a dedicated implementation team, and team leads develop that relationship based on open communication and collaboration.
 Everyone knows their impact on the thriving business, is aware of how the company is performing and enjoys themselves along the way.